From skipping the pre-approval to falling in love with the wrong town, these are the patterns I see every spring — and exactly what to do instead.

 Mistake #4: Skipping the Home Inspection

-Mistake #5: Not Accounting for Closing Costs
+Mistake #5: Forgetting About Closing Costs

 - Lender origination fees and points